What is HIV and AIDS?

 AIDS stands for Acquired Immunodeficiency Syndrome.
 It is a disease of the body’s immune system, which, in a healthy person, serves to fight off illnesses and infections.
 It is caused by the Human Immunodeficiency Virus (HIV), which attacks many cells in the body, especially white blood cells called lymphocytes.
 One special kind of lymphocyte is known as the T-cell, and stages or categories of HIV infection are measured by the level of T-cells present in the body.

-You may be infected with HIV and not get sick with AIDS until many years later (if ever).
+With current treatment options and compliance, the diagnosis of HIV very rarely transfers to a diagnosis of AIDS.
 You are considered to have AIDS when your immune system is no longer able to keep you healthy.

 It is very important to know at an early stage if you are HIV positive.
 If you get treatment before you are sick, you can avoid treatable side illnesses caused by HIV.